Shrine Maidens Dance at Kameido Tenjin

 Conclusion

-I had a great time with the Sango-no-Miya shrine maidens.
+I’d had a great time with the Sango-no-Miya shrine maidens.
 They gave me a great Japanese cultural experience.
 Their gowns and accessories were beautiful.
-They were easy to photograph due to their slow and deliberate movements.
+They were easy to photograph because of their slow and deliberate movements.
 I can’t believe I have never photographed them.
-Better late than never I guess.
+Better late than never, I guess.

 Have you seen them?
-It would be great to hear other peoples’ experiences.
-And if you have photographed them let me know where I can see your pictures.
-I’d like to see more.
-Shrine maidens are pretty special!
+It would be great to hear more experiences.
+If you have photographed them, let me know where I can see your pictures.
+Shrine maidens are pretty special.
+Leave questions and comments below.

 Rohan Gillett